Liam Brady

-William Brady (born 13 February 1956) is an Irish former footballer.
+William Brady (born 13 February 1956) is an Irish former footballer and pundit.
 He found success both in England with Arsenal, where he won an FA Cup in 1979, and in Italy with Juventus, winning two Serie A titles.
-Brady was capped 72 times for the Ireland national team.
+Brady was capped 72 times for the Republic of Ireland national team.

 Brady was a talented attacking midfielder renowned for his left foot and elegant technical skills such as his high-quality passing, vision and close control, which made him an excellent playmaker.

-Brady went on to manage Celtic and Brighton and Hove Albion, and was the assistant manager of the Republic of Ireland from 2008 to 2010.
-He also held the post of Head of Youth Development at Arsenal from 1996 to 2013 and has been a frequent television pundit with RTÉ Sport.
+Brady went on to manage Celtic and Brighton and Hove Albion.
+He was the assistant manager of the Republic of Ireland national football team from 2008 to 2010 and also held the post of Head of Youth Development at Arsenal from 1996 to 2013.
+He began his media career as a television pundit in 1990 with the BBC, before moving to RTÉ Sport in 1998.
+In June 2023, Brady announced that he would step down from his punditry duties with RTÉ after 25 years.

 Early life and family

 Brady was born and raised in Dublin in a footballing family, with both his great uncle Frank Brady Sr. and older brother Ray Brady winning senior international caps.
 Of his other brothers, Frank won the FAI Cup with Shamrock Rovers in 1968 and made two appearances in the UEFA Cup Winners' Cup, while Pat played with Millwall and Queens Park Rangers.
 Liam attended St. Aidan's C.B.S., leaving before his Intermediate Certificate.
 He alleged at the time that he had been expelled for missing a school Gaelic football match to play a schoolboy soccer international; the school denied this.